 A few houses are late Victorian style, grand manor houses, in close proximity to Hesketh Park.
 These are found to the southeast side of the street.
 Most of them had been converted into flats already, losing the front garden to bring space to the parking area.
 Most boundary walls and piers are still original.
-The most preserved ones could be considered for designation as Non-designated Heritage Assets or for local listing.
+The most preserved ones could be considered for inclusion as Non-designated Heritage Assets.